luke10x/nodecontainers/public/views/creating-files-inside-container-volume/002-monorepo-script.md

 It is important to understand, that there are 2 different types of Monorepo.

+Colossal monorepo and Platform monorepo.

+I would say when you hear this word - "monorepo", it most likelly refferst to the Colossal monorepo...

 You may have heard that some big companies like google, facebook or twitter, use their gigantic monorepos to store all their code and digital assets, what not.

-Sometimes it is called “Colosal Monorepo”

-We are talking about massive amounts of storage, billions of lines of code, they estimate that at google their repository takes more than 80 gigabytes, and their build pipelines are more complex than a gas works factory.
+We are talking about massive amounts of storage, billions of lines of code, they estimate that at google their repository takes more than 80 terabytes, and their build pipelines are more complex than a gas works factory.

 They have good reasons to use this setup